Skip to main content

 A dean’s letter is not required for initial review.

 There is significant competition for our academic general surgery residency training positions.
-Successful applicants are above average medical students with work-oriented personalities.
-We are looking for residents who will be contributors to general surgery now and throughout their careers.
+Successful applicants are above-average medical students with work-oriented personalities.
+We seek residents who will contribute to general surgery now and throughout their careers.
 Our students are clinically and intellectually advanced enough to handle, without difficulty, the rigorous patient care and didactic aspects of surgical training, allowing them to take full advantage of the educational benefits we can provide.

-While passage on the first attempt is required, we do not have a minimum United States Medical Licensing Examination (USMLE) score requirement.
-We will review your complete application considering all provided information but high scores and honors do influence the selection committee.
+Passage of the United States Medical Licensing Examination (USMLE) is required on first attempts, with minimum scores of 230.
+We will review your completed application and consider all provided information.
+Please note that high scores and honors do influence the selection committee.

-If you are offered an interview, you will be contacted by email to select a date.
+All offers and scheduling will be managed through the ERAS program.
 Be sure to include your preferred email address as part of your application.